Cycles vs OpenRouter: Runtime Authority vs Routing with Guardrails

 Sources

-Feature claims verified against openrouter.ai/docs as of April 2026.
-Cycles claims based on v0.1.25.
-These tools evolve quickly — check the linked docs for the latest.
+Feature claims verified against OpenRouter's guardrails and workspace budgets documentation on July 24, 2026.
+Cycles claims are based on v0.1.25.
+These tools evolve quickly—check the linked docs for the latest.

 Related